 If an employee of the REIT completes Form 1120-REIT, the paid preparer's space should remain blank.
 Anyone who prepares Form 1120-REIT but does not charge the REIT should not complete that section.
-Generally, anyone who is paid to prepare the return must sign it and fill in the "Paid Preparer's Use Only" area.
+Generally, anyone who is paid to prepare the return must sign it and fill in the "Paid Preparer Use Only" section.